vlin02/MonteCarlo-Poker/README.md

 ## Random hand generation
 For a single simulation, random cards fill in the remaining community cards and random hands.
-Thus, it boils down to being able to efficiently generating random n (52 - cards from community and holes) choose k (# of random cards needed) combinatorials with no replacement.
+Thus, it boils down to being able to efficiently

+generating random *n* (52 - cards from community and holes) choose *k* (# of random cards needed) combinatorials with no replacement.

 Unfortunately I found no online solution, so I created my own.
-The procedure involves taking enough repitition of each of the n available cards and shuffling them into a random sequence.
+The procedure involves taking enough repitition of each of the *n* available cards

+and shuffling them into a random sequence.
 MonteCarlo Poker then iterates along the sequence to generate the samples, keeping track of the placement of each of the n unique  cards to ensure each samples contains unique cards.

 ### Some math...
-The efficiency of this sequence-based algorithm is mostly because length of the sequence is barely greater than, but still suffices, to carry out the procedure above (for large N).
-In particular, if L = ceil(N * k) /n, MonteCarlo-Poker generates a (L * n)-length random sequence.
+The efficiency of this sequence-based algorithm is mostly thanks to the fact that the length of the sequence is provides just enough randomly shuffled cards to carry out the procedure described above (for large *N*).
+In particular, if L = *ceil(N x k) /n*, MonteCarlo-Poker generates a *n x (L + 1)*-length random sequence.

 ## Hand Evaluations
 MonteCarlo poker only needs to do 21 lookups (7 choose 5 cards) to determine the strength of a hand.
 Transitions between each 5 card combination